fagsoft1/mooveit-library/README.md

 ## Acknowledgments

 Mooveit Library Fagsoft has been created to complete a coding challenge.
-Is an project not only to achieve the goal of completing the code challenge but also a way to learn new things.
+Is a project not only to achieve the goal of completing the code challenge but also a way to learn new things.